scikit-learn-contrib/MAPIE/doc/theoretical_description_ccp.rst

 The Conditional Conformal Prediction (CCP) method :ref:`[1]<theoretical_description_ccp_references>` is a model agnostic conformal prediction method which can create adaptative prediction intervals.

+In MAPIE, this method has a lot of advantages:

+- It is model agnostic (it doesn’t depend on the model but only on the predictions, unlike CQR)
+- It can create very adaptative intervals (with a varying width which truly reflects the model uncertainty)
+- while providing coverage guarantee on all sub-groups of interest (avoiding biases)
+- with the possibility to inject prior knowledge about the data or the model

+However, we will also see its disadvantages:
+- The adaptativity depends on the calibrator we use: It can be difficult to choose the correct calibrator, with the best parameters.
+- The calibration and even more the inference are much longer than for the other methods.
+We can reduce the inference time using ``unsafe_approximation=True``, but we lose the strong theoretical guarantees and risk a small miscoverage (even if, most of the time, the coverage is achieved).

+To conclude, it can create more adaptative intervals than the other methods, but it can be difficult to find the best settings (calibrator type and parameters) and can have a big computational time.

 How does it works?
 ====================